-Look for mouse, rat, bat, squirrel and cockroach droppings.
+- Look for mouse droppings as well as droppings from rats, bats, squirrels, and roaches.
 When pests build their nests in your walls, your only sign may be the droppings they leave behind.

 A garage inspection.
 If you have a garage, especially one that is heated, you could have overwintering pests in there.
 Here are some things to look for.

 - Inspect corners and secluded areas for the presence of pests, nesting, webbing and droppings.

 - Inspect for entry points.
 Pests will come in through gaps, cracks, broken windows and rotted areas.
 Repair, fill or cover these areas to exclude pests from your garage.

 Exterior wall inspection.
 Don't wait till Spring to check your exterior walls.
 Many pests stay active all winter long, and they will still be looking for a place to harbor from the cold.

 - Check all your screens, weather stripping and door sweeps.
 These are common entry points for insects.

 - Make sure windows and window frames are not broken or rotted.
 Replace glass and fill in rotted areas until you can have things properly repaired.

 - Look for broken gutters and get them repaired.
 When snow and ice melts you want that water to be channeled away from your basement walls.
 Pooled water next to your home can cause wood rot to increase.
 This will draw in termites, ants, rodents and other wood-chewing pests.